echavet/MitsubishiCN105ESPHome/README.md

       disabled_by_default: true
 ```

+> [!TIP]
-Note: An `update_interval` between 1s and 4s is recommended, because the underlying process divides this into three separate requests which need time to complete.
+> An `update_interval` between 1s and 4s is recommended, because the underlying process divides this into three separate requests which need time to complete.
 If some updates get "missed" from your heatpump, consider making this interval longer.

 #### Logger granularity
 This firmware supports detailed log granularity for troubleshooting.
 Below is the full list of logger components and recommended defaults.